 Contrary to popular belief, the severity of your abdominal pain is not a direct indicator of the seriousness of the cause.
 You may experience extreme pain and cramping from a stomach virus, which will pass without the need for medical attention.

 When Should You See a Doctor for Stomach Pain?

-If one of the five criteria below applies, you should make an appointment with a physician as soon as possible:
+If you are experiencing any of the gastrointestinal signs below it is time for you to make an appointment with a physician as soon as possible:

 Your belly pain occurs with a high fever.

 If this is the case, you could be battling an infection, such as appendicitis, diverticulitis, or pancreatitis, all of which are serious conditions.